cliveleehere/cliveleehere.github.io/uscode.md

 ![uscode banner](/assets/uscode/1024x500.png)

-Browse, search, send, and favorite the United States Code!
+Browse, search, send, and favorite the United States Code on your Android device.

 All Titles, 1 to 54, are completely free!
 No network connection required!